mikedilger/mosaic-spec/docs/facts.md

 Mosaic identity and endpoint information is [bootstrapped](bootstrap.md) from
 <t>Mainline DHT</t> [<sup>rat</sup>](rationale.md#mainline-dht).

-Mosaic does not provide
-<t>IP privacy</t> [<sup>rat</sup>](rationale.md#no-ip-privacy)
-because this is an orthogonal concern that is easier to manage if it is decoupled from Mosaic and provided by a lower network layer, such as a VPN or Tor.
-But Mosaic should not interfere with IP privacy solutions.

 Mosaic [records](record.md) are encoded in a
 <t>binary</t> [<sup>rat</sup>](rationale.md#binary-records) format within the